Pelican-Elegant/elegant/documentation/content/Elegant - Pelican Theme/author-blurbs.md

 - `author:` - This defines the _single_ author of the article.
 - `authors:` - This is a comma separated list of all article authors.
 Each known author will get a blurb.
 Each unknown author will not get a blurb.
 - Default author defined in your configuration file.
-If either of the two metatags above are not used, the default author you configured will be utilized.
+If either of the two metadata above are not used, the default author you configured will be utilized.
 This author still requires an entry in the `AUTHORS` dictionary.

-**Note:** If you define multiple authors, but use the `author:` metatag, a blurb will not be generated.
-This metatag is for a _single_ author.
+**Note:** If you define multiple authors, but use the `author:` metadata, a blurb will not be generated.
+This metadata is for a _single_ author.
 The correct way to declare more than one author is to use `authors:`.

-This is an example of multiple authors using the following metatag value:
+This is an example of multiple authors using the following metadata value:

     :::yaml
     authors: Talha Mansoor, Milton Bradley